Pearl Harbor: 5 frontline stories from people who were there

 For three days and nights, Watson worked tirelessly on the ward, her fortitude matched by the courage of her patients.
 Wards were awash with blood, and in some cases, whisky was used when supplies of morphine ran out.

-The injured crewman
+Lauren Bruner, the injured crewman

 A 21-year-old fire controlman third class aboard the USS Arizona, Lauren Bruner had spent Saturday evening on a first date with a young woman he’d been sweet on for months.
 A second date was arranged for the Sunday evening, and he was already looking forward to it when, at 07.55, the Japanese launched their attack.
 Bruner climbed to his battle station on the forward mast of the Arizona and began firing back.
 Around 15 minutes later, the battleship was hit by four 800kg bombs.